Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

 To install the .NET agent, complete the following steps.
 > Note: The installation process for self-hosted applications also applies to IIS Express users.

-## Step 1 - Download Contrast Agent
+## Step One - Download the Contrast .NET Core Agent

 <details><summary><b>Download From Contrast UI</b></summary>